John Duffy and David Mulcahy: Mulcahy

-Following Duffy's claims, Mulcahy—a married father of five—was tracked for several months by police, then arrested in February 1999; DNA tests (which were not yet available during the original investigation) conclusively proved his involvement, supported by evidence from a search of his home.
+Following Duffy's claims, Mulcahy was tracked for several months by police, then arrested in February 1999; DNA tests (which were not yet available during the original investigation) conclusively proved his involvement, supported by evidence from a search of his home.
 He did not answer any questions at interviews.
 Mulcahy already had a criminal record by this time: in the years following Duffy's conviction he had been convicted of assault occasioning actual bodily harm for beating one of his sons and received a non-custodial sentence.
 Duffy was going to appear as a prosecution witness at Mulcahy's trial; Mulcahy's defence team sent letters to prisoners on Duffy's wing claiming to be under lawyer/client privilege, informing them that Duffy was the main prosecution witness against Mulcahy, and that if he gave evidence, a miscarriage of justice would take place.
 This put Duffy in obvious danger, and the prison authorities took action to protect him.
 A complaint to the solicitors, who had written to prisoners who were not their clients, led to claims that the letters were an error made by a clerical worker.

 Mulcahy's trial began in Court No. 1 of the Central Criminal Court (Old Bailey) on 11 September 2000 before the Recorder of London (HHJ Hyam) and a jury.
 Bolland, an important witness, was accused of conspiring to talk Duffy into giving false evidence against Mulcahy.
 Duffy appeared as a prosecution witness against Mulcahy and gave detailed evidence over a 14-day period.
 It was the first time a category A prisoner had given evidence against an accomplice.